interfect/bbfs/README.md

 # BBFS API

 All API functions are called using the same calling convention as BBOS calls: push the arguments to the stack, first argument first, call the function, and then remove all the arguments you pushed from the stack.
 If a return value is supplied, it overwrites the final argument (so it can be popped first).
+Some functions have multiple return values, which are popped in order.

 The API is devided into levels:

-* Level 0: Filesystem header functions (read and write FAT, allocate sectors, format a disk)
+* Level 0: `bbfs_device.asm`: Device functions, implementing a sector-level cache on top of BBOS drives.

+* Level 1: `bbfs_array.asm`: The disk-backed word array used to implement the FAT, free bitmap, and filesystem header.

+* Level 2: `bbfs_volume.asm`: Functions for working with a volume's FAT, free bitmap and filesystem header.

-* Level 1: File functions (read and write, seek and reopen, truncate, create, open, and delete)
+* Level 3: `bbfs_files.asm`: File functions (read and write, seek and reopen, truncate, create, open, and delete)

-* Level 2: Directory functions (create, open, get next entry, remove entry at index)
+* Level 4: `bbfs_directories.asm`: Directory functions (create, open, get next entry, remove entry at index)

 Each layer is implemented on top of the layer below it.
 In particular, directories are just files that store the names and defining sector numbers of